mihapiha/web3-extension/README.md

 - click _Load unpacked_ and select the project directory
 - do not delete directory with extension!
 - tip some users :)

+## How it works
+Extenstion gets activated on predefined website and there acts as a bridge between Metamsk and host website.
+It works by injecting script to make the website Web3 enabled and it also changes its UI to enable blockchain tipping experience.